-Meet Iryna Roik, Project Manager, PR, and Marketing at Nova Ukraine Kyiv Office
+Meet Iryna Roik, PR and Marketing Manager in Ukraine

 Tell us a little about your background.
 What were you doing before the war?

 I was working at an advertising agency.
 Life was good.
 I hung out with friends, read books, went to the movies, and dreamed of travels, new experiences, and what was ahead.
 But after February 24, life as I knew it was gone, and nothing has been the same since.

 How does the war affect your daily life?

 It’s important to understand that I live in a relatively quiet city.
 And although it’s nothing like Kharkiv or Kherson, war changes life everywhere.
 In the beginning, I feared losing my home and my family.
 Now I’m afraid for the loved ones outside of my family.
 A few days ago, I learned about the death of an incredible friend.
 This is the pain of war that will never go away.
 We are losing extraordinary people.

 Right now, it’s as if I’ve become united with strangers.
 For example, a friend of a friend is raising money for her father’s pickup truck.
 I don’t know her, but I’m sending money.
 Because now there is no such thing as a stranger’s father or a stranger’s loved one, you experience every need as your own.
 Everything now is personal.

 Why did you decide to work at Nova Ukraine?